 My husband has tons of wood leftover from all our projects.
 I knew he wouldn’t miss it.

-Plus, he loves when I work in the garage because I always leave it neater than it was before – he’s a mess!
+Plus, he loves when I work in the garage because I always leave it neater than it was before.

 How to Build Wood Bookends